svaarala/duktape/doc/compiler.rst

 function code into an executable form.
 The most important parts of that form are bytecode, constants, function metadata, and inner function templates.
-Compilation can also end in a ``SyntaxError``, which are mandated to be "early errors" in Ecmascript, or some internal error, such as out of memory error.
+Compilation can also end in a ``SyntaxError``, which are mandated to be "early errors" in ECMAScript, or some internal error, such as out of memory error.

 The end result of compilation is more specifically a *function template*.